kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 ExUnit.run()
 ```

+### Encode

 Writing the `encode/1` is fairly straightforward since we already know how to represent
 arrays and bulk string in RESP.
-All we need to do is to first specify the Array type and then
+All we need to do is to first specify the `Array` type and then
-concantenate it with all the bulk string type we have by looping through it with `Enum.reduce/2`.
+concantenate it with all the `Bulk String` type we have by looping through it with `Enum.reduce/2`.

+### Decode

 `decode/1` can be quite tricky to write.
-It can also be implemented as a recursive function
-that might result in a better readability.
-Here, we are not actually utilizing the type and length
+Here, we are not utilizing the type and length
 information from our input.

 I am kind of making a lot of assumption in the implementation as we know that we are only interested
-in any value that is not starting with type definition (*, $ and etc).
+in any value that is not starting with type definition (\*, $ and etc).

 The implementation turn the following from: